-If you make a regular analysis of certain segment (for example of certain products, product categories, and a few competitors), you need to use the tags.
+If you make a regular analysis of a certain segment (for example of certain products, product categories, and a few competitors), you need to use the tags.
 These are the boxes, which contain the saved segment of selected data.

 Applying a filter to the requested tag, you can get a PIx calculation, on any brand in any price range, on any competitor, in all categories.

-Standard filter is a type of selection of segments with the common, predefined (not customized) character of data grouping.
+Standard filter is a type of selection of segments with the common, predefined (not customized), character of data grouping.

 In this case, you can use the standard filters by selecting the competitors in the segment, product category, brand or a combination of ready-tag (KVI-positions and etc.) within Competera Price Index.